Claire-Potter/Full-Stack-Project-3/documentation/features/site-administration/testing.md

 2. W3C CSS Jigsaw Validator
     * The code for the stylesheet.css was entered into the validator and passed excluding the google fonts import.
+    *  Please <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/blob/main/documentation/testing/css-validation/css-validation.JPG" target="_blank">click here</a> to see the screenshot.

 3. JScript Code Validator
     * The code for the following JavaScript scripts pages was entered into the validator passed:
-        * script.js
+        * script.js - with warnings only
+    * The code for the Chart-js script was entered into the validator and passed -apart from the template tags which are not recognised.
+Passed with warnings only.
+    *  Please <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/tree/main/documentation/testing/pep-8" target="_blank">click here</a> to see the screenshots.

 4. All .py files passed through pep-8 online successfully:

- Please click here to view the screenshots.
+ Please <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/tree/main/documentation/testing/pep-8" target="_blank">click here</a>.

-Pycodestyle ran within the console returned no errors:
+Pycodestyle ran within the console returned no errors.

- Please click here to view the screenshots.

 ## Testing Accessibility